pegros/PEG_CRMA/README.md

 ## Package Overview

-The package contains main set of LWC components is available for use in Lightning App Builder:
+The package contains a small set of LWC components usable directly in the CRM Analytics Studio to extend standard Dashboard capabilities (see **Components** of _Lightning Components_ type when editing a Dashboard).

+Please click on each component link to access more detailed information.

 ### **[sfpegPlanningCmp](/help/sfpegPlanningCmp.md)** Component